In short

 The assessed quality indicators define, prioritize and implement strategies and interventions regarding infection prevention and control in hospitals, to improve the quality of care both on hospital level and on national level.

 The Sciensano QI project team presents national and regional results through online publication of an annual national report (reports include historic data to enable assessing trends – see the section ‘Associated publications’).
 Results for hospitals individually are presented via Healthstat.
-More information about how to consult these reports can be found in the presentation ‘Quality indicators reports in Healthstat’.
+More information about how to consult these reports can be found in the presentation ‘User manual — Individual report in Healthstat’.

 Participate as a hospital in the quality indicators project

-Belgian hospitals are obliged to monitor the quality of their infection prevention and control programmes on the basis of these quality indicators (see PDF icon Royal Decree 22.06.2017).
+Belgian hospitals are required to monitor the quality of their infection prevention and control programmes on the basis of these quality indicators (see Royal Decree 22.06.2017).
 Sciensano coordinates the project.
 We conduct data collection, analysis and publication of the data.

-Hospitals will enter 2023 data by 10 January 2024.
+Hospitals entered data for 2023 in the first quarter of 2024.
 The definitions and instructions for completion can be found in the protocol (available in Dutch and French).

-on quality indicators for infection prevention and control, 2022 data, is available.
+The 2024 national reporton quality indicators for infection prevention and control, 2023 data, is available.